-When I think about being a pastor’s wife, many different passages encourage and guide me.
+When I think about being a pastor’s wife in ministry, many different passages encourage and guide me.
 One passage I particularly love is Exodus 17 where Israel battles the Amalekites.
 Moses stood on a hill holding up the staff of God.
 When his arms were lifted, the Israelites prevailed, but when he grew weary and his arms fell, the Amalekites would prevail.
-Aaron and Hur find a stone for Moses to sit upon and each hold an arm so “his hands were steady until the going down of the sun” (Ex 17:12).
+Aaron and Hur find a stone for Moses to sit upon and each holds an arm so “his hands were steady until the going down of the sun” (Ex 17:12).
 God chose Moses to lead, but, in his weakness, Moses could not do it alone.

 My husband is certainly not Moses.
 But he too has been appointed by God to lead God’s people—our local church.
 I want to be like Aaron and Hur.
 I too want to help strengthen and encourage my husband as he fulfills his God-given role.
-I’ll mention a few ways I try to do this, and hopefully this will encourage other wives who want to support their husbands for the sake of the gospel.
+I’ll mention a few ways I try to do this, and hopefully, this will encourage other wives who want to support their husbands for the sake of the gospel.

 Prioritize Your Marriage